Advance Auto Parts (NYSE:AAP) PT Lowered to $165.00

-AAP has been the topic of several other research reports.
-Truist Financial reduced their price target on shares of Advance Auto Parts from $238.00 to $228.00 and set a “buy” rating on the stock in a research report on Thursday, August 25th.
-Raymond James decreased their price target on Advance Auto Parts from $220.00 to $210.00 and set a “strong-buy” rating on the stock in a research note on Thursday, October 20th.
-The Goldman Sachs Group reissued a “buy” rating and set a $219.00 price objective on shares of Advance Auto Parts in a research report on Thursday, August 25th.
-Wells Fargo & Company decreased their target price on shares of Advance Auto Parts from $200.00 to $180.00 and set an “equal weight” rating on the stock in a research report on Wednesday.
-Finally, Royal Bank of Canada dropped their price target on shares of Advance Auto Parts from $217.00 to $199.00 in a research report on Thursday, August 25th.
-Eight investment analysts have rated the stock with a hold rating, five have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $197.07.
+Several other research analysts also recently commented on the stock.
+Wells Fargo & Company cut their price target on shares of Advance Auto Parts from $200.00 to $180.00 and set an “equal weight” rating for the company in a report on Wednesday.
+UBS Group cut shares of Advance Auto Parts from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $230.00 to $182.00 in a research report on Wednesday.
+StockNews.com upgraded shares of Advance Auto Parts from a “hold” rating to a “buy” rating in a research report on Monday, November 14th.
+Citigroup cut shares of Advance Auto Parts from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $216.00 to $161.00 in a research report on Thursday.
+Finally, The Goldman Sachs Group restated a “buy” rating and set a $219.00 price objective on shares of Advance Auto Parts in a research report on Thursday, August 25th.
+Eight analysts have rated the stock with a hold rating, five have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $197.07.

 About Advance Auto Parts